Study: Cancer-causing gas leaking from CA stoves, pipes

 Dr. Jeffrey Nordella was a physician at an urgent care in the region during this time and remembers being puzzled by the variety of symptoms patients were experiencing.
 “I didn’t have much to offer them,” except to help them try to detox from the exposures, he said.

-That was an acute exposure of a large amount of benzene, which is different from chronic exposure to smaller amounts, but “remember what the World Health Organization said: there’s no safe level of benzene,” he said.
+That was an acute exposure of a large amount of benzene, which is different from chronic exposure to smaller amounts, but “remember what the World Health Organization said: There’s no safe level of benzene,” he said.

 Kyoko Hibino was one of the residents exposed to toxic air pollution as a result of the Aliso Canyon gas leak.
 After the leak, she started having a persistent cough and nosebleeds and eventually was diagnosed with breast cancer, which has also been linked to benzene exposure.
-Her cats also started having nosebleeds and one recently passed away from leukemia.
+Her cats also started having nosebleeds and one recently died of leukemia.

 “I’d say let’s take this study really seriously and understand how bad (benzene exposure) is,” she said.